savannainstitute/hazelnut-biomass-from-drone/README.md

 This repository provides a modular pipeline to convert LiDAR point clouds into bush-level biomass and carbon storage estimates.
 The main steps are:

 1. **LiDAR preprocessing**: Classify ground, build DTM/DSM, and produce a CHM.
-2. **Canopy segmentation**: Segment individual hazelnut canopies from the CHM using a proximity-aware watershed algorithm with tree-top markers.
+2. **Canopy segmentation**: Segment individual hazelnut canopies from the CHM using a marker-controlled watershed algorithm with tree tops as the control markers.
-3. **Biomass estimation**: Compute per-bush volume metrics and apply a volume-based allometric equation to estimate biomass and carbon.
+3. **Biomass estimation**: Compute per-bush volume metrics and apply a volume-based allometric equation to estimate wet above-ground biomass and carbon.

 ---